jihyeonseong/ESG-AI-investment-by-streamlit/README.md

    - So you can get superior quality and quantity of article.

 2. This project's flow is,
- i) s&p500's 90% of enterprises reveal sustainability report every year. ii) But we do not have standard evaluation format to get score of ESG. iii) So crawlling the article from gdelt, and analyze tone of article about ESG and then scoring with the word that used in article iv) At scoring, crawlling and node2vec method for NLP is used.
+ - s&p500's 90% of enterprises reveal sustainability report every year.
+ - But we do not have standard evaluation format to get score of ESG.
+ - So crawlling the article from gdelt, and analyze tone of article about ESG and then scoring with the word that used in article
+ - At scoring, crawlling and node2vec method for NLP is used.

 ### What we can get from this web?
 1. The number of article that crawled means the power or influence of company to society (ex.
 551 press make article about MSFT)